 - The child’s own preferences, if the child is sufficiently mature to express a reasoned preference

 Physical custody arrangements can be shared custody, where both parents split time with the children on a roughly equal basis, primary custody where one parent maintains custody for most of the time while the other parent has limited periods of custody (such as weekends or holidays), or sole custody where the other parent only has visitation rights.
 Ultimately, a custody arrangement can be reached solely through negotiation between the parents, through mediation where a neutral third party helps the parents reach an agreement, through negotiation between attorneys, or through direct judicial intervention where a court makes a final, binding determination.
 If you are in need of an experienced child custody attorney, contact our child custody lawyers in Harleysville for legal representation.
 We are dedicated to providing the help and guidance for a child custody lawsuit.

-Dedicated Child Custody Lawyers Strive to Help Clients Reach Custody Agreements in Harleysville
+Dedicated Child Custody Lawyers in Harleysville Strive to Help Clients Reach Custody Agreements

 Both the child’s best interests and the abilities and willingness of the parents are relevant to deciding upon a child custody arrangement that best serves a child’s well-being.
 Although the courts are always available to make a child custody determination if necessary, the dedicated and experienced child custody attorneys of Rubin, Glickman, Steinberg & Gifford P.C. will strive to resolve a custody arrangement without the intervention of the courts.
 We take your child’s best interests into consideration through every step of the custody process and work toward creating a custody arrangement and parenting plan that is realistic, workable, and amenable to both parents.